Role of magnetic ions in the thermal Hall effect of the paramagnetic insulator TmVO$_{4}$: METHODS

 \subsection{Thermal transport measurements}

-To perform a conventional thermal transport study, a 5-contact measurement is done using a steady-state method at a fixed field, as sketched in Fig.~\ref{fig:setup}.
+To perform a conventional thermal transport study, a five-contact measurement is done using a steady-state method at a fixed field, as sketched in Fig.~\ref{fig:setup}.
 A heat current ($\vec{J}$) is generated along the $x$ axis from the heater contact on one end of the sample and the copper block on the other end.
-The heater was a strain gauge of 5 k$\Omega$ that has a resistance that does not change with temperature and field.
-This heat current was applied along the $c$ axis of the sample (the $x$ axis in Fig.~\ref{fig:setup}), while the field $B$ was applied along the $a$ axis (the $z$ axis in Fig.~\ref{fig:setup}).
-Note that the field ($H$ = 0, 10 and 15 T) was applied at high temperatures (at 83 K) and the samples were cooled down to $\simeq 3$~K using a variable temperature insert.
+The heater is a strain gauge of 5 k$\Omega$ whose resistance does not change with temperature or field.
+(No potential strain is conferred to the sample since the heater is glued with GE varnish to a silver pad.)
+This heat current was applied along the $c$ axis of the sample (the $x$ axis in Fig.~\ref{fig:setup}), while the field $H$ was applied along the $a$ axis (the $z$ axis in Fig.~\ref{fig:setup}).
+Note that the field ($H$ = 10 or 15 T) was applied at high temperatures (at 83 K) and the samples were cooled down to $\simeq 3$~K using a variable temperature insert (VTI).
+This procedure ensures that no hysteresis due to the sample is generated.

 Temperature steps from $\simeq 3$~K to 80 K were done at fixed fields and all the temperature signals were stable before measuring each temperature difference ($\Delta T_{x}$ and $\Delta T_{y}$ in Fig.~\ref{fig:setup}) using type-E (chromium/constantan) thermocouples.
-Note that for all the voltages, the background voltage (when the heat is off) is subtracted from the measured signal (when the heat is on).
+Note that a test has been done previously to show that thermocouples and chip-based thermometers (Cernox) yield the same thermal Hall data (see Appendix C in ref. \cite{Gael_thermocouple_cernox}).
+Also, note that for all the voltages, the background voltage (when the heat is off) is subtracted from the measured signal (when the heat is on).